 Welcome to the website for the Consumer Financial Protection Bureau versus Lexington Law and CreditRepair.com matter

 You have reached the website for the Consumer Financial Protection Bureau (CFPB) versus Lexington Law and CreditRepair.com matter.
 If you received a check for this matter, it is because you were identified by the CFPB as a harmed consumer covered by the final order entered by the court in the CFPB’s enforcement action against these companies.
-As part of this matter, checks are being sent out in batches to millions of consumers beginning in December 2024 and continuing over a six-week period.
-If you have not yet received a check and believe you are a victim, it may be that your check will be mailed to you in the upcoming weeks.
-Please allow this period to be completed before inquiring about the status of your potential check.
+As part of this matter, checks were sent out in batches to millions of consumers beginning in December 2024 and continued over a six-week period.
+If you have not yet received a check and believe you are a victim, you can inquire about the status of your potential check.

 We have received reports of bad actors attempting to scam consumers into providing sensitive information or money in exchange for funds from this distribution.